flower-pot/blog/_posts/2013-12-10-jekyll-github-repo-plugin.markdown

 ---
 layout: post
 title: Jekyll GitHub Repo Plugin
-teaser: A Jekyll plugin to nicely create display a github repo in a jekyll post
-commets: true
 ---

 I was actually very surprised that no one up until now had published a plugin